Twice a Week Smart Watering

 - Use of an alternative water source, such as a well, water from the Trinity River, reclaimed or reuse water.
 The source must be registered with the City, with sufficient proof provided to the director.
 If deemed necessary, the source can be inspected by the director.
 Use of the source must also comply with the City’s Backflow and Cross-Connection Control Program and City Code Sections 12.5-525 through 12.5-599.

-- Watering for no more than 30 consecutive days to: establish newly planted hydromulch, grass sod or grass seed;
+- Watering for no more than 30 consecutive days to: establish newly-planted hydromulch, grass sod or grass seed with an approved Water Variance;

 - Conduct dust control for sport fields;